trimstray/nginx-admins-handbook/README.md

   > TLS 1.1 and 1.2 are both without security issues - but only v1.2 provides modern cryptographic algorithms.
 TLS 1.0 and TLS 1.1 protocols will be removed from browsers at the beginning of 2020.

-  > Before enabling specific protocol version, you should check which ciphers are supported by protocol.
+  > Before enabling specific protocol version, you should check which ciphers are supported by the protocol.
 So if you turn on TLS 1.2 and TLS 1.1 both remember about [the correct (and strong)](#beginner-use-only-strong-ciphers) ciphers to handle them.
 Otherwise, they will not be anyway works without supported ciphers.

+  > If you told Nginx to use TLS 1.3, it will use TLS 1.3 only where available.
+Nginx supports TLS 1.3 since version 1.13.0 (released in April 2017), when built against OpenSSL 1.1.1 or more.

   > TLS 1.2 does require careful configuration to ensure obsolete cipher suites with identified vulnerabilities are not used in conjunction with it.
 TLS 1.3 removes the need to make these decisions.